 In Ayurveda, it is believed that man is part of nature, and there are 5 fundamental elements of nature (mahabhootas) that make up the doshas as follows;

-Vata is based on air & ether (space), Pitta is based on fire AND Kapha is based on water & earth.
+Vata is based on air & ether (space), Pitta is based on fire, and Kapha is based on water & earth.

 These five elements are represented in all material on this earth and thus the tridoshas are also represented in us, the human body.
 One or two doshas are usually predominant.
-These forces of nature are also present in the environment, the time of day, the seasons and the stage of the human life.
+These forces of nature are also present in the environment, the time of day, the seasons, and the stage of human life.

 No dosha is better than the other as the 3 doshas do complement each other, and together they control the function of the human being.
-Each dosha has its particular impact on the mental, body and biological activities of an individual.
+Each dosha has its particular impact on the mental, body, and biological activities of an individual.